Olive Tree species and varieties

 History of Olive Tree cultivation and Olive Oil production in Greece

-History of the Olive Tree and Olive Oil
+Selection of interesting links related to the Olive Tree & Fruit and the Olive Oil

 Greek olives grove